open-telemetry/oteps/text/entities/0256-entities-data-model.md

 for "k8s.node" and "k8s.cluster" can prescribe that the IDCONTEXT of entity of type "k8s.node" is always an entity of type "k8s.cluster".

-Important: semantic conventions can NEVER prescribe the complete GID composition.
+Important: semantic conventions are not expected to (and normally won't) prescribe the complete GID composition.
 Semantic conventions SHOULD prescribe LID and MAY prescribe IDCONTEXT, but GID composition, generally speaking, cannot be known statically.